usnationalarchives/strategic-plan/pages/feedback.md

 ---
 layout: page
-title: Strategic Plan | Instructions for Feedback
+title: Strategic Plan | Send for Feedback
 permalink: /feedback/
-description: "Instructions for Feedback"
+description: "Send Feedback"
 ---

-## Instructions for Feedback
+## Send Feedback

-Thank you for your interest in the National Archives' FY 2018 - FY 2022 Draft Strategic Plan.
-We are no longer accepting comments on the draft.
-This allows time for our review of the feedback received by September 1st.
-Following our submission of the draft plan to the Office of Management and Budget on Sept 11, 2017, we will provide an updated draft in the Fall.
+The comment period on the National Archives’ FY 2018 - FY 2022 Draft Strategic Plan is closed.
+This version of the plan incorporates comments we received from staff and a wide range of stakeholders, including other agencies, professional organizations, and individual researchers.
+The revised plan was submitted to the Office of Management and Budget (OMB) for their review on September 11, 2017.
+If you would like to share feedback, please email <a href='mailto:strategy@nara.gov'>strategy@nara.gov</a>.